Last updated

 Pros

-• Sales team focus: Specifically designed for sales teams with intuitive pipeline management that teams of 20-50 people can adopt quickly.
+• Sales team focus: Specifically designed for sales teams with intuitive pipeline management that teams can adopt quickly.

 • Visual workflow management: Clear, visual approach to pipeline management that helps teams coordinate deals and track progress effectively.